bangpound/SputnikPubsubBundle/Resources/doc/handling-notifications.md

 # Handling notifications

 The whole point of _PubSubHubbub_ protocol is to get notified by hub, when certain topic was updated.
-Whenever a publisher updates certain topic (e.g. writes a blogpost), the hub pushes the update to all subscribers.
+Whenever publisher updates a topic (e.g. writes a blogpost), the hub pushes the update to all subscribers.

 ## Callback URL